louk-lang/louk/README.md

 ### Comments & HTML

-Comments are indicated with two leading forward slashes.
+Comments are indicated with two leading forward slashes and will not be included in the HTML output.

 ```html
 //louk